-I love the BabyBuddha pump for pumping at work because it is compact, quiet and very light weight – making it perfect for storing in your desk and toting to and from.
+I really love BabyBuddha’s portable pump (use code LOVEOURLITTLES10 at their website for 10% off!) for pumping at work because it is compact, quiet and very light weight.

-I love this pumping kit for work so much because it is the best kit for pumping discreetly.
-You can slip the bottles under your shirt and in any bra you wear (no pumping bra needed)!
+I love this pumping kit for work so much because it is the best option for pumping discreetly.
+You can slip the cups under your shirt and in any bra you wear (no pumping bra needed)!

 How often should I be pumping?